prath1409/prath1409/README.md

 - 👋 Hi, I’m @prath1409
 - 👀 I’m interested in coding and DSA problems and solving real life problems with technologies.
-- 🌱 I’m currently pursing in third year of Btech Degree in Walchand College of Engineering.
+- 🌱 I’m currently pursing in final year of Btech Degree in Walchand College of Engineering.
 - 💞️ I’m looking to collaborate in any tech company

 <!---